 There are currently two countries inside Epcot’s World Showcase that have their own ride.
 The Norway Pavilion features the extremely popular Frozen Ever After water ride.
 The Mexico Pavilion features the Gran Fiesta Tour Starring The Three Caballeros, also a water ride.

 In 2019, Disney announced that two new attractions will be coming to the World Showcase soon.
 One will be a Ratatouille themed ride in the France Pavilion and the other will be a Mary Poppins attraction in the United Kingdom Pavilion.
 We’ll happily cover those rides as soon as they open!

 But for now, you don’t have a plethora of ride options here in the World Showcase, with only two rides available.
 We’ll give you a breakdown on both rides so that you can make an informed decision on whether or not they should be squeezed into your trip to Epcot.

 Frozen Ever After: A Water Ride with a Blockbuster Theme

 First off, any Disney veterans who have visited Epcot in recent years have probably noticed that Maelstrom, Norway’s original water ride, is no more.

-Prior to the Frozen feature film’s release, Disney had already planned to remove replace the classic Maelstrom with a Frozen themed ride.
+Prior to the Frozen feature film’s release, Disney had already planned to replace the classic Maelstrom with a Frozen themed ride.
 The process was expedited as soon as Frozen hit theaters and achieved incredible, sweeping success with the masses.

-Maelstrom closed down on October 4, 2014, to make room allow for the construction of Frozen Ever After.
+Maelstrom closed down on October 4, 2014, to make room for the construction of Frozen Ever After.
 The new ride uses the same boats and tracks that Maelstrom used, but with a totally redesigned environment.